-This new international standard that is currently in development is officially called ISO/IEC 27552 (Security techniques - Extension to ISO/IEC 27001 and ISO/IEC 27002 for privacy information management - Requirements and guidelines).
-Individuals will continue to have the opportunity to comment throughout the development process by visiting shop.bsigroup.com/ where the latest updates will be published.
+This new international standard is officially called ISO/IEC 27701 (Security techniques - Extension to ISO/IEC 27001 and ISO/IEC 27002 for privacy information management - Requirements and guidelines).

 As many organizations have implemented an Information Security Management System (ISMS) based on ISO/IEC 27001 and using the guidance from ISO/IEC 27002, it's a natural step to provide guidance for the protection of privacy that builds on this strong foundation.

-ISO/IEC 27552 is a privacy extension to ISO/IEC 27001 and ISO/IEC 27002 and provides additional guidance for the protection of privacy, which is potentially affected by the collection and processing of personal information.
+ISO/IEC 27701 is a privacy extension to ISO/IEC 27001 and ISO/IEC 27002 and provides additional guidance for the protection of privacy, which is potentially affected by the collection and processing of personal information.
 The design goal is to enhance the existing ISMS with additional requirements in order to establish, implement, maintain and continually improve a Privacy Information Management System (PIMS).
-The draft standard outlines a framework for personally identifiable information (PII) controllers and PII processors to manage privacy controls so that risk to individual privacy rights is reduced (see Table 1).
+The standard outlines a framework for personally identifiable information (PII) controllers and PII processors to manage privacy controls so that risk to individual privacy rights is reduced (see Table 1).
 These additional requirements and guidance are written in such a way that they are practical and usable by organizations of all sizes and cultural environments.

-Table 1 - Personal information management roles PII Controller PII Processor Collects personal information and determines the purposes for which it is processed.
+Table 1 - Personal information management roles

+PII Controller PII Processor Collects personal information and determines the purposes for which it is processed.
 Processes personal information on behalf of and only according to the instruction of the PII controller.
 More than one organisation can act as PII controller often known as co-controller, and this is where data-sharing agreements may be necessary.
+How ISO/IEC 27701 helps PII Controllers How ISO/IEC 27701 helps PII Processors Provides best practice guidance Provides best practice guidance Gives transparency between PII controllers Gives reassurance to customers that PII is effectively managed Provides an effective way to manage PII processes

+ISO/IEC 27701 developing the standard

-How ISO/IEC 27552 helps Provides best practice guidance Provides best practice guidance Gives transparency between PII controllers Gives reassurance to customers that PII is effectively managed Provides an effective way to manage PII processes ISO/IEC 27552 development timeline Currently, ISO/IEC 27552 is being drafted by the ISO/IEC Working Group responsible for 'Identity Management and Privacy Technologies'.
-The development of ISO/IEC 27552 is being led by a BSI-nominated Project Editor.
-BSI is appointed by the UK Government as the National Standards Body and represents the UK interests at both the ISO and the IEC.
-Figure 1 shows the intended roadmap for the development of ISO/IEC 27552 towards publication as an International Standard.
-Figure 1 - Timeline for the publication of ISO/IEC 27552 ISO/IEC 27552 development timeline 2018 2019 2020 December 2018 Draft International Standard (DIS) expected to be made available.
+ISO/IEC 27701 was drafted by the ISO/IEC Working Group responsible for 'Identity Management and Privacy Technologies'.
+Its development was led by a BSI-nominated Project Editor and BSI was appointed by the UK Government as the National Standards Body and represented the UK interests at both the ISO and the IEC.

-Open for public comment for three months.

-June 2019 Final Draft International Standard (FDIS) expected to made available.

-Q4 2019 - January 2020 Final Standard expected to publish.

-While the standard is currently still in draft, it's intended that organizations will be able to certify to ISO/IEC 27552 as an extension to ISO/IEC 27001 management system.
-In other words, organizations planning to seek an ISO/IEC 27552 certification will also need an ISO/IEC 27001 certification.
-How ISO/IEC 27552 fits in Requirements and guidance for the protection of personal information vary depending upon the context of the organization and where national laws and regulations are applicable.
+It's intended that organizations will certify to ISO/IEC 27701 as an extension to ISO/IEC 27001 management system.
+In other words, organizations planning to seek an ISO/IEC 27701 certification will also need an ISO/IEC 27001 certification.
+This demonstrates commitment to both information security and privacy management.

+How ISO/IEC 27701 fits in

+Requirements and guidance for the protection of personal information vary depending upon the context of the organization and where national laws and regulations are applicable.
 ISO/IEC 27001 requires that this context be understood and taken into account.
-ISO/IEC 27552 gets more specific.
-It includes mappings to: - the privacy framework and principles defined in ISO/IEC 29100; and - ISO/IEC 27018 and ISO/IEC 29151, which both focus on PII.
+ISO/IEC 27701 gets more specific.
+It includes mappings to:

+- the privacy framework and principles defined in ISO/IEC 29100 - ISO/IEC 27018 and ISO/IEC 29151, which both focus on PII